UT Tyler Department of Electrical Engineering

 Degree Requirements - Master of Science in Electrical Engineering

-There are two options to earning the master of science in electrical engineering (MSEE): (1) thesis option and (2) non-thesis option.
+There are three options to earning the master of science in electrical engineering (MSEE): (1) thesis option, (2) non-thesis option and (3) BSEE/MSEE straight-through option.
 Regardless of the option selected, a student must complete a graduate course in advanced mathematics.

 At least 18 hours (including the thesis) must be in the major area; at least six hours must be in a supporting area and can include courses outside the department.
 The supporting courses may be in electrical engineering but must represent a specialty distinct from the major courses.
 At least two-thirds of the credit hours applied to the degree must be taught by a department in the College of Engineering and Computer Science.
 To graduate the student must earn at least a 3.0 grade point average on all course work used for the graduate degree.
 No more than three credit hours of independent study courses may be applied to the degree.

 The program options and additional degree requirements are as follows: